Filton: Industry

 Aircraft Assembly Hall (AAH) on Filton Airfield.
 The Bristol Brabazon, Bristol Britannia and Concorde aircraft were constructed here.

 Filton has an aerospace connection dating back to the establishment of the Bristol Aeroplane Company.
 Aerospace companies in Filton include BAE Systems, Airbus, GKN, Rolls-Royce and MBDA, all located around the former Filton Aerodrome.
 The Concorde supersonic airliner was built here in the late 1960s and 1970s; on 26 November 2003 Concorde 216 (G-BOAF) made the final flight of a Concorde, returning to Filton to be kept there permanently as the centrepiece of the Aerospace Bristol museum, which opened in 2017.
 This museum also houses the Bristol Aero Collection and examples of planes, helicopters, missiles and other engineering projects built in Filton and Bristol.

 Other employers include the MOD, Viridor, Hewlett-Packard, Hewlett Packard Enterprise and the Royal Mail.
 Filton is also home to the regional blood processing facility, NHS Blood and Transplant Filton.

 Bristol Cars made hand-built luxury cars in Filton from 1946 until 2011.
 The company has neither distributors nor dealers and deals directly with customers; they have a showroom and head office in Kensington, London.
 They claimed to be the last wholly British-owned luxury car builder.
 The company went into administration in March 2011, and was acquired by the research and development firm Kamkorp.

-Population
+Demographics

-The population of the parish at the 2011 Census was 10,607.
-The Filton built-up area defined by the Office for National Statistics is a large outer suburban area north of Bristol which includes Almondsbury, Patchway, Little Stoke, Stoke Gifford and Bradley Stoke, and had a population of 59,495 in 2011.
+The population of the parish at the 2021 census was 11,295.

+Following the 2011 census, the Office for National Statistics (ONS) defined a Filton sub-division of the Bristol built-up area which covered the North Fringe of Bristol (including most of the urbanised parts of Almondsbury, Patchway, Little Stoke, Stoke Gifford and Bradley Stoke); this area had a population of 59,495 in 2011.
+Following the 2021 census, the ONS moved to a new definition of built-up areas and now define a contiguous built-up area within the parish, which had a population of 10,960 in 2021.